 The first project under the Innocent Owners Scheme

 The Environmental Trust provided funding to clean up a residential property in Banksia to demonstrate the type of site that would be clearly eligible for assistance under the proposed program.

 Rockdale City Council originally agreed to obtain quotes and project-manage the remediation but the council later withdrew from the project.
-In July 2001, the EPA requested NSW Department of Public Works and Services to project-manage the remediation and select an appropriate contractor.
+In July 2001, the EPA requested that the NSW Department of Public Works and Services project-manage the remediation and select an appropriate contractor.
 The Environmental Trust provided a total of $174,828 for the remediation and project management.
 The successful works undertaken were excavation, validation and off-site disposal of the contaminated material.

 Council Gasworks Remediation Program